uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Paak Eulern.md

 The user can manipulate hydrogen and remove energy.
 ____
 # Soul Inversion
-## Velto Oktae: Sign of the Basilisk - Cycle of Life
+## Velto Oktae: Sign of the Basilisk - As the world caves in
 ___
 Cycles through the seasons becoming stronger the closer to the end.
 ___